-iii.
-Matthew Arnold (1822-1888)
+❖ Matthew Arnold (1822-88)

-Matthew Arnold, well known and celebrated headmaster of Rugby School, spent his boyhood and early youth under the strict guardianship of his father who partially succeeded in installing the liberal ideas, reformist tendency and moral earnestness in the mind of his son.
-The academic programmes at Rugby School acquainted him with classical literatures and languages.
-This helped substantially in the formation of the critical principles and social ideas in his writings as a literary critic and social philosopher.
-It will not be irrelevant to mention that, owing to his early training in the classics of ancient Greece and Rome, and the study of the Bible, in his poems too there is a graceful fusion of classicism and Romanticism to the students of English language and literature.
+Matthew Arnold was born into an influential English family, was well known and celebrated headmaster of Rugby School.
+He spent his early years under the strict guardianship of his father who installed the liberal ideas, reformist tendency and moral earnestness in the mind of his son.
+The academic programme at Rugby School acquainted Arnold with classical literatures and languages.
+This helped considerably in the formation of the critical principles and social ideas in his writings as a literary critic and social philosopher.

-Arnold's major non-fictional prose works include Essays in Criticism, First and Second series, published respectively in 1865 and 1888; On Translating Homer, 1861 and Culture and Anarchy, 1869, "The Study of Poetry", (1880).
+Arnold's major non-fictional prose writings were mainly the work of his middle and later years.
+They deal with the entire fabric of English civilisation and culture in his day; and are all directed by one clear and consistent critical purpose: "help cure the great vice of our intellect, manifesting itself in our incredible vagaries in literature, in art, in religion, in morals; namely, that it is fantastic, and wants sanity."
+(Preface to Poems, second ed.
+1854).
+His works include Essays in Criticism, First and Second series (published respectively in 1865 and 1888), On Translating Homer (1861), Culture and Anarchy (1869) and "The Study of Poetry" (1880).
 In Essays in Criticism, he repeatedly shows how authors as different as Marcus Aurelius, Leo Tolstoy, Homer and Wordsworth provide the virtues he sought in his society.
 In On Translating Homer reveals Arnold's intimate reading of and passionate attachment to the literary heritage of the classical past.
 Arnold had the belief that the poet, being a serious thinker, could offer guidance to his readers.
 It is this belief that caused him to undervalue other qualities in literature.
 Arnold's best-known non-fictional prose work is Culture and Anarchy where he mainly introduces himself as a critic of society.
-Victorian middle classes were ignorant, narrow-minded and suffering from the intellectual dullness.
+Victorian middle classes were ignorant, narrow-minded and suffering from intellectual dullness.
 They were addressed as "Philistines", while the aristocrats were called 'Barbarians" and the working classes a "Populace".
-Arnold borrows the phrase "sweetness and light" from Jonathan Swift's The Battle of the Books and insisted that his "Philistine" contemporaries were lacking in sweetness of temper, and enlightenment of spirit, that resulted in the moral anarchy.
-The sole remedy to this anarchy is the study and pursuit of perfection-the two basic attributes of culture.
+Arnold borrows the phrase "sweetness and light" from Jonathan Swift's The Battle of the Books and insisted that his "Philistine" contemporaries were lacking in sweetness of temper, and enlightenment of spirit, that resulted in moral anarchy.
+The sole remedy to this anarchy is the study and pursuit of perfection - the two basic attributes of culture.
 The forces of the two races of man are called Hebraism and Hellenism.
-Arnold's prose style is at once terse and vigorous, satiric and semi-bantering.
-The following excerpt from Culture and Anarchy may give you some idea of his prose style:
+Arnold's prose style is at once terse and vigorous, satiric and semi-bantering as evident from the following excerpt from Culture and Anarchy:

-"Our coal, thousands of people were saying, is the real basis of our rational greatness; if our coal runs short, there is an end of the greatness of England.
-But what is greatness?-culture marks us ask greatness is a spiritual condition worthy to excite love, interest, and admiration...
-Well, then, what an unsound habit of mind it must be which makes us talk of things like coal or iron as constituting the greatness of England..."

-("Sweetness and Light")
+Our coal, thousands of people were saying, is the real basis of our rational greatness; if our coal runs short, there is an end of the greatness of England.
+But what is greatness? - culture marks us ask greatness is a spiritual condition worthy to excite love, interest, and admiration...
+Well, then, what an unsound habit of mind it must be which makes us talk of things like coal or iron as constituting the greatness of England... ("Sweetness and Light")